Excellence in Orange County Female Breast Reduction

 - Stop all aspirin containing products, medications that contains blood thinners (motrin, advil etc.) vitamin E and herbal supplements 2 weeks prior to surgery.
-You can take 1 multivitamin a day.
+Patients preparing for breast reduction surgery can take 1 multivitamin a day.

-- Let the doctor know of all medications taken daily.
+- Let Dr. Cruise know of all medications you take daily.

-- Make sure all requested labs, mammogram and doctors clearance are delivered to Dr. Cruise’s office on time.
+- Make sure all requested lab results, mammogram procedures, and doctor’s surgical clearance paperwork items are delivered to Dr. Cruise’s office.

 - Medications.
-Prescriptions will be given during pre-operative appointment.
+You will be given your prescriptions during a pre-operative appointment.

-- Garment.
-You will be provided with a surgical bra immediately after surgery.
-You should also have two other support bras available in a cup size you are anticipating going to or slightly larger.
-The bra should fit snug around your chest.
+- Garments.
+Cruise Plastic Surgery will provide you with a surgical bra immediately after your breast reduction surgery.
+You also need to have two other support bras available in a cup size you are anticipating going to, or slightly larger.
+Make sure the bra fits snug around your chest.

 - Gauze.
-Make sure to have a box of 4×4 gauze.
-You can purchase this at drug store.
+Make sure to have a box or two of 4×4 gauze pads.
+You can purchase a supply of gauze at most drug stores.

-1. Arnica – available at Dr. Cruise’s office – may decrease bruising, or help it to go away faster.
+1. Arnica – available at Dr. Cruise’s office – this product may decrease bruising, or help it disappear sooner.

 THE DAY OF SURGERY

-- Do not eat anything for 8 hours and drink for 6 before surgery.
+- Do not eat anything for 8 hours or drink anything for 6 hours before surgery.

-- You may shower and shampoo your hair the night before or morning of your surgery.
+- You may shower and shampoo your hair the night before or the morning of your surgery.